 Real-World Implementation Example

-Let's walk through a practical scenario.
-One of our clients was managing a marketing automation workflow requiring access to Gmail, Slack, HubSpot, and two analytics platforms.
-Their initial implementation loaded 50+ tool definitions immediately, consuming nearly 15,000 tokens before any actual work began.
-This created two problems: slower response times and reduced context space for campaign analysis.
+One of our clients ran a marketing automation workflow connecting Gmail, Slack, HubSpot, and two analytics platforms.
+Their initial implementation loaded 50+ tool definitions upfront, consuming nearly 15,000 tokens before any work began.
+That meant slower responses and less context space for campaign analysis.

-We tested Tool Search as an alternative.
-The implementation kept their three most frequently used tools (fetch campaign data, create tasks, send notifications) as non-deferred, whilst deferring everything else.
-Initial testing showed promise for token efficiency, though retrieval accuracy issues prevented production deployment.
+We tested Tool Search as an alternative, keeping their three most-used tools (fetch campaign data, create tasks, send notifications) as non-deferred and deferring everything else.
+Token savings looked good, but retrieval accuracy stopped us from going to production.

-The official documentation provides complete technical specifications for implementation.
-Here's a simplified structure:
+The official documentation covers the full technical spec.
+Here’s a simplified structure:

 {